Amkor Technology: History

 A $2 billion factory for advanced packaging of chips from TSMC in Arizona was announced in November 2023.

 Products

-Amkors designs, packages and tests semiconductors for other companies.
-The company's offers include RF-antenna designs incorporated directly into or onto a chip, CMOS imaging sensors or flip chip packaging with copper pillars bumps.
+Amkor's designs, packages and tests semiconductors for other companies.
+The company's offers include RF-antenna designs incorporated directly into or onto a chip, CMOS imaging sensors or flip chip packaging with copper pillar bumps.
 Amkor also offers wire bonding of semiconductors to packages as well as a technology to prevent edge gaps and cracks on semiconductor packaging called "Edge Protection".